 Before any major medical procedure, patients are informed of why the procedure is necessary, what will happen during the procedure, as well as the known risks of the procedure.
 Patients are then asked to sign a consent form stating that they wish to proceed, even knowing that information.
-However, at the Weitz Firm, we want you to know that you can still file a lawsuit in certain cases, even if you signed a consent form.
+However, at The Weitz Firm, LLC, we want you to know that you can still file a lawsuit in certain cases, even if you signed a consent form.
 Let our Philadelphia medical malpractice attorneys investigate your case and work towards securing the compensation you deserve.

 When a medical professional wants to perform any medical procedure on a patient, they must inform the patient and obtain their consent (unless there is an emergency situation in which they cannot obtain consent to perform life-saving measures).

 For complex medical procedures that could be risky for a patient, a doctor or surgeon must obtain informed consent from the patient (or their guardian) and have them sign a consent form.
 Informed consent is much more than just telling you what will happen during the procedure.
 Your doctor must have a conversation with you and discuss the following: